 Run a dehumidifier continually in the affected spaces.
 You can usually set your preferred humidity level and let the unit cycle on and off as needed to maintain it.
 Some humidifiers can be drained directly into a floor drain, while others have collection tanks that need to be emptied regularly.

-A little bit of grout goes a long way, so keep an eye on yours and fix any problems immediately.
+A little grout goes a long way, so keep an eye on yours and fix any problems immediately.
 It also helps to keep your exhaust fan clean.
-Always run the fan while showering, and run a small dehumidifier in the room if the fan doesn’t seem to be keeping up.
+Always run the fan while showering, and run a small dehumidifier in the room if the fan doesn’t seem to keep up.

 Clean Water Leaks